atong01/MultiscaleEMD/README.rst

 * DiffusionEMD which embeds the Wasserstein distance between two distributions on a graph approximately into $L^1$ in log-linear time.
 * TreeEMD / Trellis which embeds the Wasserstein distance between distributions over a tree exactly into $L^1$.
 TreeEMD / Trellis also provides utilities for building a tree over data in represented in $\\mathbb{R}^d$ using divisive hierarchical clustering.
 Where TreeEMD computes the Wasserstein distance, Trellis extends this to the Kantorovich-Rubenstein distance between treatment distribution changes.

+These EMDs can also easily be extended to Kantorovich-Rubenstein (KR) norms between signals over the graph which do not sum to 1.
+As in the Trellis paper, subtracting a "control" vectors may prove useful in removing confounders under certain assumptions on the data generating process.
+This allows for more general treatment of data with multiple controls matched to different batches of data.
+For an example of this see the `notebooks/Trellis-Embedding-Comparison.ipynb` notebook comparing "Trellis" to "Paired-Trellis", which subtracts out the control density vectors.

 Installation
 ------------